Note: This post was updated on November 3rd, 2020.

 3. Keep Them Engaged

 We’ve all heard about the 8-second attention span.
-Whether or not it’s still accurate, there’s no denying your audience is busy and there’s a lot of content out there to consume.
-So, what can content marketers do to make sure their audience sticks around to read a few more blog posts, or maybe even schedule a free demo?
+Whether or not it’s still accurate, there’s no denying your audience is busy and there’s a lot of content out there.
+So, what can B2B marketers do to make sure their audience sticks around to read a few more blog posts, or maybe even schedule a free demo?

 - Visuals: Relevant imagery will add interest to your content, and, as the saying goes “a picture says a thousand words”.
 If you’re referencing a study, grab a chart and add that in.
 If you’re talking about a product, use a screenshot of the interface.

-- Active Voice: Practice makes perfect, but the results speak for themselves: Active voice makes your writing stronger and more direct.
+- Active Voice: Practice makes perfect, but the results speak for themselves: Active voice makes your writing stronger, more direct, and easier to read.
 If you can add “by zombies” after the verb and it still makes sense, that’s passive voice.
 (Or, just use this tool).

 - Action Words: Good writing focuses on well-chosen nouns and verbs, instead of adjectives and adverbs.
 Choose strong verbs like amplify, discover, and transform to keep your readers engaged.
 Check out a whole list of ~250 power verbs here to bring your content to the next level.